 Students completing the degree or certificate requirements "In Absentia" must provide the M Center with an official transcript of their completed remaining requirements.
-The graduation date will be that which most closely corresponds to the term in which the work was completed.
+The graduation date will be the final term in which the work was completed.

 Degree Completion Options

 Graduation "In Absentia"

 Students must petition for "In Absentia" status by completing and submitting a Degree Completion Options Petition, which specifies when and where the credits will be completed.
 Payment of the "In Absentia" fee ($300) can be submitted with the petition or charged to the student's account.
 This non-refundable fee for "In Absentia" status will only be charged if the petition is approved.
 This fee is subject to change.
 The petition is reviewed by the Academic Standing Committee (ASC).
 If approved, the student's status will be changed to "In Absentia."
-Students may be "In Absentia" for a maximum of two years.
+Students may be "In Absentia" for a maximum of four semesters.
 A student who does not complete the degree or certificate within two years must apply for readmission to the College.
 In no case will the degree or certificate be granted unless the student has completed all requirements.
 "In Absentia" students are eligible to participate in Commencement.

-Financial obligations to the College must be satsified for the student to be eligible to apply for in absentia status.
+Financial obligations to the College must be satisfied for the student to be eligible to apply for "In Absentia" status.

 Reduced Tuition Program

 To qualify, students must be no more than 2 credits from fulfilling all requirements to graduate including major, general education, elective and 34-credit requirements.
 A maximum of 2 credits may be completed through the Reduced Tuition Program.
 Students who have utilized the Reduced Tuition Program who wish to take additional credits beyond the 2 credit limit will be charged the regular tuition rate.